The information from

 genetic testing can have a big impact on your life.

-Genetic counselors are trained to help you understand
+Medical geneticists and genetic counselors are trained to help you understand

 your risk of getting a disease related to genetics or of having a child with an